Multarix/DnD-NPC/README.md

 ---
 ## **Output:**
-After using the #generate() method, you'll receive an object like this with all the details of the NPC.
+After using the #generate() method, you'll receive an object like this with all the details of the NPC.<br>
-Without using #generate() all you'll have is an object with a raceType and roleType property.
+⚠️ You can only use #generate() once per npc instance.
+Additional uses will simply return the class itself.
 ```js
 {
 	"character": CharacterData,